-Evidence of a bustling Roman metropolis—as Verona was in the first century BC—are found throughout this city’s streets, amphitheaters, doorways, bridges and ancient city walls.
-Verona’s most famous monument, the Arena—so well preserved, it is used today for unforgettable opera and theatre performances—is the third-largest amphitheater in the world.
-In the 13th century, when medieval Verona was dominated by the powerful and liberal Scaligeri family, the city became an even richer hub of trade and commerce, as well as a center of culture and art modeled after Venice.
-During your independent stay, you might visit the purported houses of Juliet and her famed, fictional suitor, Romeo.
+Verona boasts robust evidence of the bustling Roman metropolis it was in the first century B.C.
+Its streets, amphitheaters, doorways, bridges and city walls harken back to days of Empire.
+Verona’s most famous monument, the Arena – so well preserved, it is used today for unforgettable opera and theater performances – is the third-largest amphitheater in the world.
+In the 13th century, when medieval Verona was dominated by the powerful and liberal Scaligeri family, the city became an even richer hub of trade and commerce, and grew into a center of culture and art modeled after Venice.
+During your independent stay, you might visit the purported houses of Juliet and her famed fictional suitor, Romeo.
 Their sad story made famous by William Shakespeare was set here.
 Explore the Palace of Reason, the lively medieval squares of Piazza Brà and Piazza delle Erbe, or the fine art gallery housed in the Castelvecchio fortress.
-You’ll find Verona to be easy to stroll and enjoy for its large, quiet pedestrian areas and streets, the quiet flow of the river Adige and an attractive and fashionable population.
-You’re sure to rub elbows with these friendly Veronese as they linger in a lively café sipping a "Spritz"!
+You’ll find Verona easy and pleasant to explore by foot, with its large, quiet pedestrian zones, the quiet flow of the River Adige, and fashionable population.
+You’re sure to rub elbows with these friendly Veronese as you linger in a lively café sipping a “Spritz”!

 Available only with the Air Inclusive package.